 Can PWAs access native device features on iOS, such as the camera or GPS?

-While PWAs on iOS have limited access to device features compared to native apps, certain capabilities are available through web APIs.
-For example, PWAs can use the device’s camera, geolocation, and other sensors using APIs like the MediaDevices and Geolocation APIs.
+PWAs on iOS have limited device access compared to native apps.
+But you can use the camera and GPS through web APIs like MediaDevices and Geolocation.

 Do PWAs on iOS support background synchronization and offline functionality?